-Since much of the bill is effective on July 1, 2027, and rests on future policy decisions, its overall fiscal impact is unclear.
-However, implementation of many provisions will likely have fiscal impacts in future years.
+As recommended by the Senate Committee on Appropriations, the bill would appropriate a total of \$4 million in fiscal year 2026 from the General Fund.
+Since much of the bill is effective on July 1, 2027 and rests on future policy decisions, the overall fiscal impact is unclear.
+However, many provisions will likely have fiscal impacts in future years.
+Known fiscal impacts of the bill are shown in Table 1.